immersed-games/TeacherGaming/README.md

 $ gem install teacher_gaming_ruby
 ```

-Then run
+Finally, run
 ```bash
 $ bundle exec teacher-gaming install
 ```
-.
 This will generate an initializer where you can set your API key and the desired API version (not really relevant right now since there's only one available version).

 ## Usage